The US and Russia agree to resume military dialogue that broke down in 2021

 No progress on Ukraine

 Regarding security guarantees, the versions leaked by Western allies are unacceptable to Russia.
 According to what has been published by Financial TimesIt is proposed that, in the event of a Russian attack on Kyiv, the Ukrainian army would respond within the first 24 hours.
-Members of the volunteer coalition would then join in, and finally, there would be an intervention involving the United States.
+Members of the volunteer coalition would then join in, and finally, there would be an intervention with US participation.
 This would avoid deploying foreign troops on Ukrainian territory, one of the Kremlin's red lines.

 The delegations reiterated how "significant" and "productive" the meetings had been, aware that more important than progress is demonstrating to the hosts their commitment to peace.
-Ukrainian Foreign Minister Andriy Sibiga, after the first round, celebrated the end of the "pseudo-historical conferences," referring to the defiant and lecturing tone of the head of the Russian delegation in Istanbul, Vladimir Medinsky.
+Ukrainian Foreign Minister Andriy Sibiga celebrated after the first round that the "pseudo-historical conferences" had ended, referring to the defiant and lecturing tone of the head of the Russian delegation in Istanbul, Vladimir Medinsky.
 Now the talks are "very focused," he added.
 Perhaps so, but the results are the same.